juangallostra/procedural-tracks/README.md

 # procedural-tracks
 Procedural race track generation with Python.

-Following the article found [here](https://www.gamasutra.com/blogs/GustavoMaciel/20131229/207833/Generating_Procedural_Racetracks.php)
+Following the article found [here](https://www.gamasutra.com/blogs/GustavoMaciel/20131229/207833/Generating_Procedural_Racetracks.php).

+The tracks obtained by my implementation are far from ideal, but it might be a good starting point for further work.

 ## Process